 7 panel oral drug test detects six illicit drugs plus alcohol simultaneously.
 The results appears in less than ten minutes on the face of the device.
-The detection window is typically one to two days.
+The detection window is typically one to two days from ingestion.

-The device is very simple to use, needing the donor to place the the foam applicator into their mouth for just a few minutes.
-The applicator is then placed into the oral cube where the saliva absorbed by the foam reacts with the testing device.
-In less than ten minutes the results appear on the face of the cube, indicated by red markers against each control line and test line.
-The cut-off levels adhere to recommendations set by NIDA.
+The device is very simple to use, needing the donor to place the foam applicator into their mouth for just a few minutes.
+The applicator is then placed into the oral cube where the saliva is absorbed into the testing device.
+In less than ten minutes the results appear on the face of the cube.
+On the front of the device is where the results develop.
+Red markers appear indicating the test is complete.

 This is the perfect device to implement a full proof drug and alcohol test anywhere and at any time without the need for special equipment or bathroom facilities.
 One of the benefits compared to a urine test is the donor cannot defeat the test.

 - 7 panel oral drug alcohol test.

 - It detects six drugs plus alcohol simultaneously.

 - The results appear in less than ten minutes.

 - Packaged in boxes of 25 sealed test kits.